home-assistant/addons/mosquitto/README.md

 ## About

-You can use this add-on to to install Eclipse Mosquitto which is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol.
+You can use this add-on to install Eclipse Mosquitto which is an open-source (EPL/EDL licensed) message broker that implements the MQTT protocol.
 Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers.

 ## Installation